 For a second offense, jail time increases to a minimum of 30 and a maximum of 90 days; the base fine is $500; and your license is suspended for one year.
 With a third DUI conviction, you are facing a minimum of four months in jail, a base fine of $750, a suspended license for one year, and a required ignition interlock device.
 Penalties are even more severe for extreme intoxication – BAC of .15% or higher.

 Under implied consent laws, Arizona Revised Statutes Section 28-1321, anyone who operates a motor vehicle in this state and is arrested for DUI automatically consents to a test of their breath, blood, urine, or other bodily substance to determine alcohol concentration or drug content.
 In other words, if the officer has reason to believe you were driving under the influence, your consent to testing for blood alcohol concentration is implied by law.
 If you refuse testing, your license will be immediately surrendered to the police officer and suspended for at least a year.
 In addition, the prosecution will use your refusal as evidence of intoxication.

 Blood alcohol concentration is affected by a number of factors, including:

 Everyone is different, and alcohol affects people differently.
 On average, within one hour of consumption, the following number of drinks would bring a person of a specified weight to BAC at or over the legal limit.
 For these purposes, a drink equals three ounces of wine, 12 ounces of beer, or one ounce of 86 proof liquor.

 DUI conviction can have serious consequences that impact your future.
-If you are facing DUI charges in Surprise, Arizona, call Scott David Stewart today for the legal help you need.
+If you are facing DUI charges in Surprise, Arizona, call experienced criminal defense attorney Scott David Stewart today for the legal help you need.